underscoreio/essential-slick/src/pages/5-data_modelling.md

 and import from that.
 The basic pattern we'll use is as follows:

 * isolate our database code into a trait (or a few traits);
-* declare the Slick profile as an abstract `val` and import from that;
+* declare the Slick profile as an abstract `val` and import from that; and
 * extend our database trait to make the profile concrete.

 Here's the simplest form of this pattern: